 (1) Resolution 32 (Cg-XVI) – Definition of a Meteorologist and Meteorological Technician,

-(2) Resolution 32 (EC-70) – Review plan for the Basic Instructional Package for Meteorologists and the Basic Instructional Package for Meteorological Technicians,
+(2) Resolution 32 (EC-70) – Review plan for the Basic Instruction Package for Meteorologists and the Basic Instruction Package for Meteorological Technicians [United Kingdom],

 Having considered Recommendation 5 (SERCOM-2) – Review of the Basic Instruction Package for Meteorologists and the Basic Instruction Package for Meteorological Technicians (Part VI and Appendix A of the Technical Regulations (WMO-No. 49), Volume I), and Decision 13 (INFCOM-2) – Review of the Basic Instruction Package for Meteorologists and the Basic Instruction Package for Meteorological Technicians and proposed amendments to Part VI and Appendix A of the Technical Regulations (WMO-No. 49), Volume I,